 |photo by Ellie Kurttz|

-As You Like It launches the residency July 6 and officially open July 7.
+Here's a look at the previously announced schedule: As You Like It launches the residency July 6 and officially open July 7.
 RSC artistic director Boyd directs a cast including Katy Stephens as Rosalind/Ganymede, Jonjo O'Neill as Orlando, Richard Katz as Touchstone, Mariah Gale as Celia, Geoffrey Freshwater as Corin, Forbes Masson as Jaques, Clarence Smith as Duke Ferdinand, James Tucker as Duke Frederick, Charles Aitken as Oliver, Dyfan Dwyfor as Silvius and Christine Entwisle as Phoebe.

-Romeo and Juliet, helmed by Rupert Goold (Enron), will begin July 10 and open July 11.
+Romeo and Juliet, helmed by Rupert Goold ( Enron), will begin July 10 and open July 11.
 Sam Troughton and Mariah Gale star in the titular roles, with Forbes Masson as Friar Lawrence, Joseph Arkley as Tybalt, James Howard as Paris, Jonjo O'Neill as Mercutio, Noma Dumezweni as the Nurse, Richard Katz as Lord Capulet, Oliver Ryan as Benvolio, Christine Entwisle as Lady Capulet and David Carr as Escalus.

 David Farr will direct King Lear, which will begin July 15 and open July 16.
 Greg Hicks will portray the failing king.
 The cast will also feature Sophie Russell as The Fool, Charles Aitken as Edgar, Geoffrey Freshwater as Gloucester, Darrell D'Silva as Kent, Samantha Young as Cordelia, Kelly Hunter as Goneril, Katy Stephens as Regan, John Mackay as Duke of Albany, Clarence Smith as Duke of Cornwall, James Tucker as Oswald and Tunji Kasim as Edmund.